ncmoliver/ai-case-study/README.md

     *There is not much information about how the company came about.
 However, both founders played college sports and have impressive professional backgrounds.
 Both founders, had previous companies that were successful that they later sold before ShotTracker was born.*

 **How is the company funded?
 How much funding have they received?**<br><br>
     *ShotTracker has rasied a total of $30M over 8 rounds.
-They landed their first funding round 1 year after the company was founded in 2013.*
+They landed their first funding round 1 year after the company was founded in 2013.
+Most recently, 3 years ago for $2 Million dollars.*

 ## Business Activities